MackinationsAi/preserve-open-source/README.md

 ## Important Notes

-- Replace `X:/` with your actual drive/path
+- Replace `X:/` w/ your actual desired drive/path
 - For InvokeAI specifically, some file paths may need adjustment based on your system
 - The repository will be fully independent from GitHub after cloning
 - You can copy the entire folder to other locations or drives